 An employee who wishes to resign or retire from the District should present a written letter to the Director of Human Resources and a copy to his/her immediate supervisor.
 The letter should indicate the effective date and the reason for the employee’s retirement or resignation.
 Non-certificated employees are requested to provide at least two (2) weeks notice prior to the date of the resignation/retirement.
-Certificated employees are requested to provide at least sixty (60) days notice prior to the date of the resignation/retirement.
+Certificated employees are required to provide at least sixty (60) days notice prior to the date of the resignation/retirement.

 When an employee submits a letter of resignation or retirement from service with the District, he/she will need to schedule an exit interview with the Human Resources Office.
-The employee will meet with the Director of Human Resources to discuss such items as the retirement fund, final paycheck, and, if applicable, retirement payment and continuation of benefits under COBRA.
+The employee will meet with Human Resources to discuss such items as the retirement fund, final paycheck, and, if applicable, retirement payment and continuation of benefits under COBRA.

 Emergency Closing of Schools